Cross-user Similarities in Viewing Behavior for 360$^{\circ}$ Video and Caching Implications: Related Work

-An alternative to tile-based streaming is to create different versions for each potential viewing direction and let the viewer adapt the version downloaded for each chunk.
-For example, Kuzyakov and Pio~\cite{ref18} create different smaller-sized versions in which each version has a specific area in high quality and \revrev{then gradually decreasing the quality}{with gradually decreasing quality} away from this area.
-While some of the observations in this paper \revthree{also are}{are} applicable to this context, we do not explicitly consider such techniques here.
+\cutICPE{ An alternative to tile-based streaming is to create different versions for each potential viewing direction and let the viewer adapt the version downloaded for each chunk.
+For example, Kuzyakov and Pio~\cite{ref18} create different smaller-sized versions in which each version has a specific area in high quality and \revrev{then gradually decreasing the quality}{with gradually decreasing quality} away from this area. \revfour{While some of the observations in this paper \revthree{also are}{are} applicable to this context, we do not explicitly consider such techniques here.}{Some of the observations in this paper may be applicable to this other context also.} }

-\revthree{}{{\bf Bandwidth-interactivity tradeoffs:} The tradeoffs between bandwidth constraints, playback quality, and interactivity have also been considered in other contexts.
+\cutICPE{ \revthree{}{{\bf Bandwidth-interactivity tradeoffs:} The tradeoffs between bandwidth constraints, playback quality, and interactivity have also been considered in other contexts.
 For example, Ma et al.~\cite{MaMF18} consider these tradeoffs in the context of interactive multiview streaming.
-HAS also has been leveraged for bandwidth-aware support of other interactive services, including interactive multiview streaming~\cite{ToFr17}, optimized stream bundles~\cite{CEKP17}, and to enhance parts of regular (linear) videos that the users show more interest in~\cite{GZH+18}.}
+HAS also has been leveraged for bandwidth-aware support of other interactive services, including interactive multiview streaming~\cite{ToFr17}, optimized stream bundles~\cite{CEKP17}, and to enhance parts of regular (linear) videos that the users show more interest in~\cite{GZH+18}.} }

 {\bf Caching \revrev{of}{for} HAS:} Prior works have characterized the caching opportunities for HAS content in mobile networks~\cite{GHKL13}, evaluated the impact that cross traffic has on cache performance~\cite{BeER11}, identified HAS specific instabilities and other tradeoffs associated with the use of caches combined with HAS~\cite{ KCE+13,LeDB14}, and proposed HAS-aware solutions to improve the client performance in such scenarios~\cite{KCE+13, LeDB14,TDS+17, TDS+16, MJMM18, LHZY15}.
-Other works have considered various cache management problems in the context of \revthree{adaptive streaming~\cite{ZWCK13}.}{HAS~\cite{ZWCK13,LTZ+18} and optimized replication for interactive multiview streaming~\cite{RCCF14,ToCF16}.} However, none of the above caching papers consider tiled 360$\degree$ video.
-In this paper, we present the first characterization and analysis of similarities in head movements between users watching the same video, the users' viewport overlaps, and their implications on caching of tiled 360$\degree$ videos belonging to different categories.
+Other works have considered various cache management problems in the context of \revthree{adaptive streaming~\cite{ZWCK13}.}{HAS~\cite{ZWCK13,LTZ+18} and optimized replication for interactive multiview streaming~\cite{RCCF14,ToCF16}.}